atrosekta/rust-electrical-wiki/content/utils.md

   and begin viewing.
 - To control the camera when viewing, use your mouse to pan and tilt.
   Left click will zoom.
-- Anyone can add any camera to any computer station.
+- Anyone can add any camera to any Computer Station.
+- Add the ID to the Rust+ app to view the camera from outside the game.
 - The game has pre-placed cameras at some of the monuments, check the current [Camera List](uncategorizedconcepts.html##-Monuments-Camera-Codes).